It may seem like a strange thing to say, but your business blog should never be about your business. Below I outline the top five reasons why.

 Blog posts are a highly effective way to build your reputation and status, but unlike other marketing tactics that you may use, they work in a different way and shouldn’t be advertising or self-promotion focused.

 Instead they should demonstrate and evidence your expertise and credibility in a way that is useful to the reader and encourages them to return to your site time and again, whilst helping you get your business more highly ranked by search engines.

-For more information on the value of blogs and how they should be used, contact Arup Biswas of Absolutely Write - The Content and Messaging Specialist for Start-ups and SMEs.
+For more information on the value of blogs and how they should be used, contact Arup Biswas of Absolutely Write – the SME focused Marketing Specialist of the Year.